 ” … I love you.
 But don’t ever take sides with anyone against the Family again.
 Ever.” – The Godfather

-Remember that time when you were taking with that hot girl, that new guy at work and your friend comes over and brings up something embarrassing about you?
+Remember that time when you were talking with that hot girl or that new guy at work and your friend comes over and brings up something embarrassing about you?
 And then the new person starts taking you lightly – or worse, starts making fun of you too?

 I’ve been there.

 We’ve all been out with that one friend that openly makes fun of you and usually ends up ruining your frame.

 They might not be bad people, and they probably make fun of everyone, and they might be your old, old friend – but they need to go, especially when you’re in situations where you’ll be meeting new people.